gperdrizet/hill_climber/README.md

 # Hill Climber

-A Python package for hill climbing optimization with simulated annealing, designed for flexible multi-objective optimization with support for N-dimensional data.
+A Python package for hill climbing optimization of user-supplied objective function with simulated annealing.
+Designed for flexible multi-objective optimization with support for N-dimensional data.

 ## Features